-- The Company has not taken any loans or borrowings from financial institutions, banks and (viii) government or has not issued any debentures.
-Hence reporting under clause (viii) of CARO 2016 is not applicable to the Company. - The Company has not raised moneys by way of initial public offer or further public offer (ix) (including debt instruments) or term loans and hence reporting under clause (ix) of the CARO 2016 Order is not applicable. - To the best of our knowledge and according to the information and explanations given to us, (x)no fraud on the Company by its officers has been noticed or reported during the year. - During the year management remuneration is paid to a Director named Mr Dinesh Patel. (xi) However same is approved by passing a Board Resolution in the Board Meeting.. - The Company is not a Nidhi Company and hence reporting under clause (xii) of the CARO (xii) 2016 Order is not applicable. - In our opinion and according to the information and explanations given to us the Company (xiii) is in compliance with Section 188 and 177 of the Companies Act, 2013, where applicable, for all transactions with the related parties and details of related party transactions have been disclosed in the Ind AS financial statements as required by the applicable accounting standards. - During the year the Company has not made any preferential allotment or private placement (xiv) of shares or fully or partly convertible debentures and hence reporting under clause (xiv) of CARO 2016 is not applicable to the Company. - In our opinion and according to the information and explanations given to us, during the year (xv) the Company has not entered into any non-cash transactions with its directors or persons connected with him and hence provisions of section 192 of the Companies Act, 2013 are not applicable. - The Company is not required to be registered under section 45-I of the Reserve Bank of India (xvi) Act.
-1934
+- (viii) The Company has not taken any loans or borrowings from financial institutions, banks and government or has not issued any debentures.
+Hence reporting under clause (viii) of CARO 2016 is not applicable to the Company. - (ix) The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) or term loans and hence reporting under clause (ix) of the CARO 2016 Order is not applicable. - (x) To the best of our knowledge and according to the information and explanations given to us, no fraud on the Company by its officers has been noticed or reported during the year. - (xi) During the year management remuneration is paid to a director named Mr. Dinesh Patel However the same is approved by passing the Board Resolution in the Board Meeting. - (xii) The Company is not a Nidhi Company and hence reporting under clause (xii) of the CARO 2016 Order is not applicable. - (xiii) In our opinion and according to the information and explanations given to us the Company is in compliance with Section 188 and 177 of the Companies Act, 2013, where applicable, for all transactions with the related parties and details of related party transactions have been disclosed in the Ind AS financial statements as required by the applicable accounting standards. - (xiv) During the year the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures and hence reporting under clause (xiv) of CARO 2016 is not applicable to the Company. - (xv) In our opinion and according to the information and explanations given to us, during the year the Company has not entered into any non-cash transactions with its directors or persons connected with him and hence provisions of section 192 of the Companies Act, 2013 are not applicable. - (xvi) The Company is not required to be registered under section 45-I of the Reserve Bank of India Act, 1934

-UDIN NO: 20035809AAAABT7776.
+UDIN NO: 21035809AAAAGD3085

 For Chaitanya C Dalal & Co.
-Chartered